codepath/android_guides/Push-Notifications-Setup-for-Parse.md

 ```

 If you see `Can not find sender for push type android`, it means you forgot to set the environment variables `GCM_SENDER_ID` and `GCM_API_KEY`.

-* Make sure you have **not** included `com.google.android.gms:play-services-gcm:8.4.0` in your Gradle configuration.
-Parse's Android SDK library already includes code to deal with the GCM registration.

-* Verify that you have all the permissions for GCM setup in your `AndroidManifest.xml` file and that you have the correct receivers configured.